jroes/flow/Readme.md

 # Authentication

-`tbl` relies upon your `.gitconfig` file for both Github and Pivotal Tracker authentication:
+`flow` relies upon your `.gitconfig` file for both Github and Pivotal Tracker authentication:

 ```
 [github]